January is School Board Recognition Month

 The complete kit, certificates, gift order forms and evaluations are available for download from this page.
-The kit includes everything you need to launch a successful School Board Recognition campaign, including tip sheets, logos, sample press releases, letter-to-the-editor, education quotes and more.
-January is truly a special time for locally elected school trustees in Michigan.
-January is the time for school board members to be in the spotlight during National School Board Recognition Month.
+The kit includes everything you need to launch a successful School Board Recognition campaign, including a poster, logos, sample press releases, letter to the editor, education quotes and more.

 As one of the original sponsors of this state and national observance, MASB's goal has been (and will continue to be) to build public understanding of and support for the concept of local control of our public schools.
 In 1989, when we launched the School Board Recognition program in Michigan, only five states celebrated this special month.
 Today, nearly every state and every governor participates.

-Through MASB-sponsored activities, such as news releases, editorials and PSAs, we hope to create awareness and greater appreciation for the tremendous commitment school board members all make to their communities.
+Through MASB-sponsored activities, such as news releases and editorials and PSAs, we hope to create awareness and greater appreciation for the tremendous commitment school board members all make to their communities.
 Their efforts to help ALL children succeed by improving teaching and learning in school districts are truly appreciated.

 School Board Recognition Month Complete Toolkit (PDF)